Mannatech (NASDAQ:MTEX) Receives New Coverage from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Mannatech (NASDAQ:MTEX) in a research note issued to investors on Tuesday.
-The brokerage issued a strong-buy rating on the stock.
+StockNews.com started coverage on shares of Mannatech (NASDAQ:MTEX – Get Rating) in a report issued on Wednesday.
+The firm set a “strong-buy” rating on the stock.

 Mannatech, Inc develops nutritional supplements, topical and skin care products and weight-management products that target optimal health and wellness.
 Its product category include integrative health,targeted health, wealth and fitness, skin care, essentials, and home.
 The company was founded by Marlin Ray Robbins and Samuel L.